Basement Flooring, Basement Floors Waterproof, Rubber, Floating

 Foam Basement Gym Flooring

-If you're looking for a soft and comfortable basement flooring, foam may be the perfect product for you.
+If you're looking for a soft and comfortable flooring, foam may be the perfect product for you.
 Foam offers greater cushion than rubber flooring, and it also helps to protect your bones and joints during workouts.
 Interlocking foam basement tiles are incredibly easy to install; just lock them together like puzzle pieces and you're done.

 We also offer a variety of foam rolls, but these are designed to provide extra cushion underneath another type of flooring.
 These foam rolls should not be used alone, and must be covered by another flooring in order to protect them.